Passaic County NJ Post-Divorce Modification Lawyers

 The provisions of your divorce decree are intended to remain in effect interminably; however, they apply to your and your ex-spouse’s situation at the time of the divorce, and may no longer be applicable as your lives evolve and change over time.
 We live in an extremely fast-paced world, where jobs, incomes, and personal circumstances change constantly.
 New Jersey law recognizes this reality and provides a vehicle for individuals to adjust provisions of their original divorce decrees through post-divorce modifications.
 In other words, although a divorce decree is final, certain modifications can be made if circumstances have significantly changed for either party after divorce.
 The most common modifications after divorce apply to child support and alimony arrangements.
 Whether the applicant is requesting an increase in payments due to an increase in cost of living, a payer is requesting modification or termination due to the recipient’s cohabitation with another person, or a modification is necessary for another reason, changing divorce orders can be a cumbersome and confusing process.
 A knowledgeable New Jersey family lawyer can help you to successfully navigate through the courts and ensure that you are well-positioned to achieve your desired outcome.

-At Del Sardo & Montanari, our skilled New Jersey divorce and family law attorneys assist clients with post-decree modifications of alimony, child support, and parental rights in Wayne, Clifton, Haledon, and throughout Essex and Passaic counties.
+At The Montanari Law Group, our skilled New Jersey divorce and family law attorneys assist clients with post-decree modifications of alimony, child support, and parental rights in Wayne, Clifton, Haledon, and throughout Essex and Passaic counties.
 Our extensive experience and dedication to personalized client service allows us to provide support, guidance, and superior results to our clients.
-In fact, both of our Senior Partners, Darren J. Del Sardo and Michael J. Montanari, have been honored with inclusion in the New Jersey Super Lawyers and/or Super Lawyers Rising Stars lists published by Thompson Reuters.
 When we become involved with your case, we take the time to listen, to develop a thorough understanding of your needs, to inform you of all of your available options, and to create a strategy that is best aligned with your goals.
 To discuss your unique situation with one of our attorneys, contact our offices in Passaic County today at 973-233-4396 or toll free at 888-877-7985.
 We provide cost-free initial consultations.

 Post-Divorce Modifications in New Jersey